wordpress/Search Settings

 Default: 3600 seconds (1 hour)

-How long to cache search results before refreshing from the AI.
+How long to cache search results before fetching fresh data.

 DurationUse Case